nextstrain/ncov/docs/src/reference/customizing-analysis.rst

    query: --query "(region == {region}) & (country == {country}) & (division == '{division}')"

-If you need parameters in a way that isn’t represented by the configuration file, `create a new issue in the ncov repository <https://github.com/nextstrain/ncov/issues/new>`__ to let us know.
+If you need parameters in a way that isn't represented by the configuration file, `create a new issue in the ncov repository <https://github.com/nextstrain/ncov/issues/new>`__ to let us know.

 Ancestral trait reconstruction
 ------------------------------